 To my amazement, the 5 hour trip was not awful.
 In fact, it was quite a nice trip!

 My Real Journeys bus picked me up right outside my hotel – the Millennium Hotel in Queenstown.
-You can book accommodations in Queenstown right here:

 If you book a Real Journeys bus tour to Milford Sound, you’ll get a ticket that you need to hold onto.
 It’s your bus and boat ticket.
 For those who included a meal option in their package, that’ll be attached to the ticket and you’ll use it on the boat.

 Be sure to make a toilet stop before you get on the bus.
-You know you’ll have at least one coffee or tea before you leave, and it will be two hours before your see another toilet.
+You know you’ll have at least one coffee or tea before you leave, and it will be two hours before you see another toilet.

 “Go” before you go!